Phase space volume preserving dynamics for non-Hamiltonian systems: Evolution operators

-Because the operators $\widetilde{\jacobian}$ and $\widetilde{\jacobian_+}$ define norm-preserving dynamics of tangent vectors, they lead to phase space volumes that remain conserved in time even for non-Hamiltonian systems.
-However, as these evolution operators are not unitary (orthogonal) which means that they do not preserve the initial angle between any two tangent vectors.
-Without repeated reorthogonalization, the tangent vectors eventually collapse to the most expanding direction along any chaotic trajectory and phase space volume vanishes for both Hamiltonian and non-Hamiltonian systems~\cite{Wolf1985}.
+Because the operators $\widetilde{\jacobian}$ and $\widetilde{\jacobian_+}$ define norm-preserving dynamics of tangent vectors, they conserve phase space volumes over time, even if the dynamics are non-Hamiltonian.
+However, these evolution operators are not unitary (orthogonal) and do not preserve the initial angle between any two tangent vectors.
+So, without repeated reorthogonalization, the tangent vectors eventually collapse to the most expanding direction along any chaotic trajectory causing the phase space volume spanned by these vectors to collapse for both Hamiltonian and non-Hamiltonian systems~\cite{Wolf1985}.
 As we show next, the operator $\jacobian_-$ prevents this collapse.